multipath-tcp/mptcp.dev/mptcp-info.md

 these stats are also exposed via the Netlink Diag interface, and can be seen with `ss -Mi` for example.

-To retrieve info, `getsockopt(MPTCP_INFO)` can be used: the kernel will fill a given buffer of a given size with items following the `mptcp_info` structure, and update the size with the number of bytes that were written:
+To retrieve info, `getsockopt(SOL_MPTCP, MPTCP_INFO)` can be used: the kernel will fill a given buffer of a given size with items following the `mptcp_info` structure, and update the size with the number of bytes that were written:

 <div class="language-c highlighter-rouge">
   <div class="highlight">